Find out how to decide if something is suitable for GOV.UK, what the content lifecycle is and why accessibility must be planned for.

 The resources for user researchers explains the different types of user research and when they’re helpful.

 Check the content retention and withdrawal (‘archiving’) policy to see if/when content should be retired.

 We’re still working on this section.
 Sign up to get an alert when we make changes to the guidance.

-We want GOV.UK content and services to be as accessible and usable as possible.
-We also have a legal obligation to make sure people can access the information we produce.
+GOV.UK content and services need to be as accessible and usable as possible.
+Government has a legal obligation to make sure people can access the information we produce.
 This includes users with visual, hearing, cognitive or motor impairments, as well as those with learning difficulties.